oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

-- _Offline updates_: [Offline updates](#offline-updates) are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic Server Administration Server with the updated configuration, and then restarts the other pods in the cluster.
+- _Offline updates_: [Offline updates](#offline-updates) are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic Server Administration Server with the updated configuration, and then restarts other running servers.

  - _Online updates_: If model changes are configured to fully dynamic configuration MBean attributes, then you can optionally propagate changes to WebLogic pods without a roll using an [online update](#online-updates).